ajcwebdev/dash-transcripts/markdown_files/2023-12-04-maya-dash-next-level.md

 [46:36] it's not changing or something like that.
 Well, not only that, but then if someone who can do a better job than incubator can do
 [46:45] with the wallet, they can just fork it and make their own and do better.
 Right.
 [46:49] Yeah.
 And the more the merrier on this kind of thing.
 [46:52] So, yeah, that's what I would encourage as well.
-So is there any when when WebWallet, Ryan, when the WebWallet's already already active, [47:05] it's just not something that we've promoted because we haven't done like a thorough security audit or anything like that.
+So is there any when when WebWallet, Rion, when the WebWallet's already already active, [47:05] it's just not something that we've promoted because we haven't done like a thorough security audit or anything like that.
 [47:11] So we're not we're not promoting it yet, but it is it is functional and it has an interesting username experience that's not tied to platform necessarily, but it's tied to X pubs.
 [47:23] So that's something that we were developing for quite a while.
 And now that we have that and we have the basic functionality of a wallet,